AEmotionStudio/ComfyUI-MagnifyGlass/README.md

 -   **Magnifier not appearing**:
     -   Ensure you are pressing the correct activation key combination (check settings for current keys).
-    -   Make sure ComfyUI has focus.
     -   Check the browser console (F12) for any errors related to "ComfyUI Magnifying Glass".
 -   **Performance issues on very complex graphs**:
-    -   While WebGL is used for efficiency, extremely complex scenes might still impact performance.
+    -   While WebGL is used for efficiency, extremely complex scenes might impact performance.
 Try reducing the `Glass Size` if issues occur.
 -   **Text in widgets not sharp enough**:
     -   The HTML overlay feature aims to render text crisply.
 If you notice issues, ensure your browser zoom is at 100%.